Guide to Growing Watermelon

 If growing melons on a trellis, support fruit with slings made from netting, fabric, or pantyhose.
 Trellising improves air circulation around plants and can help reduce foliar disease problems.
 Choose small-fruited varieties and reduce plant spacing.

-Avoid planting cucumber family crops (melons, squash, pumpkins) in the same spot two years in a row.
+To reduce insect and disease problems, avoid planting cucumber family crops (melons, squash, pumpkins) in the same spot two years in a row.

 Harvesting Guide